joshfreeman00/MatchTheDoggo/README.md

 * The game to be fun and unique every new game, no repetitiveness.
 * The game to include instructions on how to play.
-* To include external links to social media.
-* He game to be simple and easy to play.
+* The game to be simple and easy to play.
 * To include a timer.
 * To include a score and total moves.